zomnium/wp-local-dev/README.md

 Having one version of PHP or one database instance on your system is annoying and risky when working on multiple projects.
 Do you need a different WP or PHP version for one project?
 Did one project break another?
 Stop crying and use this Docker template.

-By just having a Docker environment per project it makes your lives easier, jump around between WP/PHP versions and make adjustments per project with ease.
+By just having a Docker environment per project it makes your life easier, jump around between WP/PHP versions and make adjustments per project with ease.
 Create a snapshot, trash and/or restore things without touching your other projects.

 ## What does it include?